 At the end of 2010, United held \$442 million in commercial paper and short-term investments as part of its continued emphasis on liquidity.
 Loans at December 31, 2010 were \$4.60 billion, down \$547 million from the end of 2009, due to United's efforts to reduce exposure to residential construction loans.
 Totaling \$695 million, residential construction loans at December 31, 2010 represented 15% of outstanding loans, down from 20% at the end of 2009, a decrease of \$355 million.
 Deposits were down \$159 million to \$6.47 billion, as United focused on reducing interest expense by allowing attrition in higher rate certificates of deposit by not aggressively competing with rates.
 United's focus was to increase low cost core transaction deposits which grew \$291 million in 2010.
-At the end of 2010, total equity capital was \$636 million, down \$327 million from December 31, 2009 reflecting the net loss of 2010, offset by the \$40 million issuance of equity instruments to Fletcher.
-The 2010 loss includes a non-cash charge of \$211 million for goodwill impairment, which reduced shareholders' equity but had no impact on regulatory capital.
-At December 31, 2010, all of United's regulatory capital ratios were above well capitalized levels.
+At the end of 2010, total equity capital was \$469 million, down \$493 million from December 31, 2009 reflecting the net loss of 2010, offset by the \$40 million issuance of equity instruments to Fletcher.
+The 2010 loss includes a non-cash charge of \$211 million for goodwill impairment and a tax charge of \$157 million to establish a full valuation allowance on United's net deferred tax asset, both of which reduced shareholders' equity but had minimal impact on regulatory capital.
+At December 31, 2010, all of United's regulatory capital ratios were above well-capitalized levels.